notbd/Ikalendar2/README.md

 - [SimpleHaptics](https://github.com/notbd/SimpleHaptics)
 - [AlertKit](https://github.com/sparrowcode/AlertKit)

-# App Website
+# Website

 [ikalendar.app](https://ikalendar.app) is the official website for ikalendar2.
 This site is built with VitePress and deployed on Vercel.

-The source code for the website is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory of the current repo.
+Source code of the website is located [here](https://github.com/notbd/Ikalendar2/tree/main/docs) within the `/docs` directory under the current repo.

+# Privacy

+ikalendar2 does not collect any data about the user or upload any information.
+Privacy policy can be found [here](https://ikalendar.app/privacy-policy).

 # License

 ikalendar2 is licensed under the [GPL-3.0 License](./LICENSE).

-# Privacy

-ikalendar2 does not collect any personal information or upload any data about the user.
-The privacy policy can be found [here](https://ikalendar.app/privacy-policy).

 # Disclaimer